turingschool/backend-curriculum-site/module1/lessons/refactoring_patterns_part_1.markdown

 ## Learning Goals

 *   explain how refactoring fits into the RED-GREEN-REFACTOR cycle
-*   identify the difference between refactoring and "changing shit"
+*   identify the difference between refactoring and "changing stuff"
 *   define and apply the Move Method refactoring pattern
 *   define and apply the Extract Class refactoring pattern
 *   define and apply the Hide Delegate refactoring pattern